Today In History

 John Henry Newman converted to Catholicism in 1845 after writing an essay on early church doctrine that convinced him the Church of England was wrong and he'd been wrong for 44 years.
 He'd been an Anglican priest and Oxford professor, one of the most prominent religious voices in England.
 His conversion stunned Victorian society — like a cardinal joining a megachurch today.
 He was ordained a Catholic priest in Rome a year later.
 The Anglicans never forgave him.
 The Catholics made him a saint.

-Union troops repelled a Confederate nighttime raid on Fort Pickens at Santa Rosa Island, preserving one of the few Federal strongholds in the Deep South.
-Holding the fort denied Confederates control of Pensacola Bay and maintained a Union naval presence along the Gulf Coast throughout the war.
+Union troops repelled a Confederate nighttime raid on Fort Pickens at the western tip of Santa Rosa Island near Pensacola, Florida, preserving one of the few Federal strongholds remaining in the Deep South.
+Holding the fort denied the Confederacy control of Pensacola Bay, one of the best natural harbors on the Gulf Coast, and maintained a Union naval presence that supported the blockade of Southern ports throughout the war.
+The engagement demonstrated early in the conflict that coastal fortifications would play a critical role in controlling maritime access.

 Fun Facts